Takeaways from AP's report on Attorney General Bondi's comments about evidence in Epstein case

 Bondi's statements matter because she's already facing intense pressure from conservatives to prove the government has in its possession previously unseen compelling evidence after an earlier document dump she hyped failed to satisfy online sleuths, conspiracy theorists and members of President Donald Trump’s base.

-During a Fox News Channel interview in February, Bondi said an alleged Epstein “client list” was sitting on her desk for review.
-The next day, the Justice Department distributed binders marked “declassified” to far-right influencers at the White House, but it later became clear much of the information had been in the public domain for years.
-No “client list” was disclosed, and there’s no evidence such a document exists.
+During a Fox News Channel interview in February, Bondi said an alleged Epstein "client list" was sitting on her desk for review.
+The Justice Department after that distributed binders marked "declassified" to far-right influencers at the White House, but it quickly became clear much of the information had been in the public domain for years.
+No "client list" was disclosed, and there's no evidence such a document exists.

 The flop left conservatives fuming and did little to tamp down conspiracy theories that for years have spiraled around the financier's case thanks to his ties to politicians and other famous and powerful people.
 Right wing-personality Laura Loomer called on Bondi to resign, branding her a "total liar," while conservative legal group Judicial Watch sued the Justice Department to try to obtain more Epstein records.